CWA Speakers Bureau Quick Fact:

 (847) 441-9194, authorlfh@comcast.net

-Compulsively readable thriller author Libby Fischer Hellmann explains her move to self-publishing and how to do it right.
-Workshop includes the differences, benefits, drawbacks, and costs of doing it yourself versus traditional publishing.
-Includes handouts.
-(Adults; 60 min; $300 with permission to sell books)
+Compulsively readable thriller author Libby Fischer Hellmann explains her move to self-publishing and how to do it in a professional manner.
+Workshop includes the benefits, drawbacks, and costs versus traditional publishing as well as tips for doing it yourself.
+Includes handouts and charts.
+(Adults; 60 min; $400 with permission to sell books)

 References